 What is topline and why is it important?

 Topline is the term used to describe the musculature that runs from the poll, down the neck, over the back and into the hind quarters.
 Having a well-developed topline will mean that the horse has developed the muscles they need to have the power to move and jump well.
 Having good muscle tone and development also helps to improve the horse’s appearance, so they look as athletic as possible.

 Muscle vs fat

 Topline should not be confused with fat, they are two entirely different tissues and one cannot be turned into another.
 Some horses, if allowed to, can easily gain excessive weight and fat deposition on the crest of the neck, along the back and hindquarters and this can give the illusion of a well-developed topline.
 However, unlike muscle fat does not aid your horse’s movement, in fact an overweight horse is likely to be less athletic and tire more quickly.
-One of the best ways to monitor if your horse is carrying excessive fat is by body condition scoring them regularly body condition scoring here.
+One of the best ways to monitor if your horse is carrying excessive fat is by body condition scoring them regularly.
+Find out more about body condition scoring here.
 When body condition scoring your horse, think how different the muscle on your biceps feels verses the wobbly bit under your arm.
 That is the difference you are feeling for on your horse.